How To Easily Start Thinking Minimalistically

 There are certain things we could easily give away without any guilt at all, our time and money are just a couple of examples.

-How To Donate Time.
+How To Donate your Time.

-time is probably the most precious thing any of us have to give, and one which is appreciated by many people in need, there are many different ways we could give our time to help someone else
+Time is probably the most precious thing any of us have to give, and one which is appreciated by many people in need, there are many different ways we could give our time to help someone else

 - Helping an elderly neighbour with shopping or chores